alspdx/HAL-9000-Communication-Port/README.md

 The application will:

+Take in the user's name and display it in a welcome message.
+  * Example input: Dave
+  * Expected output: "Hello Dave.
+That's and odd name."

 Return an error message if the value is not a number.
   * Example input: Hello HAL
- * Example output: "I think you know what the problem is just as well as I do.
+  * Expected output: "I think you know what the problem is just as well as I do, Dave.
 This mission is too important for me to allow you to jeopardize it.
-Please enter a numerical value, Dave."
+Please enter a numerical value."

 Print a special message if the number contains a 0.
   * Example input: 0
-* Example output: ["Beep"]
+  * Expected output: ["Beep"]

 Print a special message if the number contains a 1.
   * Example input: 1
-* Example output: ["Beep", "Boop"]
+  * Expected output: ["Beep", "Boop"]

 Print the number if it is not a 0 or a 1.
   * Example input: 2
-* Example output: ["Beep", "Boop", 2]
+  * Expected output: ["Beep", "Boop", 2]

 Print a special error message if the number is divisible by 3.
   * Example input: 3
-* Example output: ["Beep", "Boop", 2, "I'm sorry, Dave.
+  * Expected output: ["Beep", "Boop", 2, "I'm sorry, Dave.
 I'm afraid I can't do that."]

 Print an extra-special message if the number contains both a 0 and a 1.
   * Example input: 10
-* Example ouput: ["Beep", "Boop", 2, "I'm sorry, Dave.
+  * Expected ouput: ["Beep", "Boop", 2, "I'm sorry, Dave.
 I'm afraid I can't do that.", 4, 5,  "I'm sorry, Dave.
 I'm afraid I can't do that.", 7, 8, "I'm sorry, Dave.
 I'm afraid I can't do that.", "Beep-Boop"]

 ## Setup